-In order to ensure complaints are dealt with efficiently and effectively, Queen Eleanor's deals with formal complaints in the stages described below.
+In order to ensure complaints are dealt with efficiently and effectively, Queen Eleanor's C of E Junior School deals with formal complaints in the stages described below.

 3.1 Stage 1 - Complaint heard by the Headteacher

 If you feel that your concern has not been dealt with as you would like, are unhappy with the outcome of your informal meeting or feel that the issue is serious enough that it warrants it, you can make a formal complaint to the school.